Slow Food Tuscany

 • organising celebrations of local cuisine within regions

-Here are a few examples of Tuscan Slow Food or slow food sources to look for when you visit Tuscany.
+Here are a few examples of Tuscan slow food or slow food sources to look for when you visit Tuscany and Umbria.

 Garfagnana Potato Bread